ditojs/dito/docs/controllers.md

 See [Path Normalization](#path-normalization) for more information on how Dito.js normalizes router paths.

-By setting the action's path to `'.'`, it is mapped the the controller's own route path without an additional action path, assigning the action the function of the controller's index action:
+By setting the action's path to `'.'`, it is mapped the controller's own route path without an additional action path, assigning the action the function of the controller's index action:

 ```js
 @action('get', '.')